phluid61/internet-drafts/http2-encoded-data/draft.md

 An endpoint that receives a `SETTINGS_ACCEPT_ENCODED_DATA` setting with any unknown or unsupported encoding identifier MUST ignore that setting.

+Padding MUST be set to zero when sending and ignored when receiving.

 An endpoint may advertise support for an encoding scheme and later decide that it no longer supports that scheme.
 After sending a `SETTINGS_ACCEPT_ENCODED_DATA` setting with a rank of 0, the endpoint SHOULD continue to accept `ENCODED_DATA` frames using that scheme for a